 After almost 4 years of living in France and experiencing French healthcare first-hand — as well as seeing the experiences of those around me — I’ve concluded that many aspects of the country’s medical system here are superior to healthcare in the US.
 In my experience, doctors have been patient, kind and thorough overall.
 Quality of care is subjective and largely depends on the doctor — I’ve experienced both sides of the coin.
 I’ve had great and horrible care in the USA and in France, but overall I’m extremely happy with the French healthcare system, but that’s not to say it’s perfect…. not by a long shot.
+Let’s look at the French healthcare system pros and cons.

 So to clear up the myths floating around about the French healthcare system, I invite you to READ ON…